 Empowered with HR data, you can also better assess job costing, labor distribution reports, and timekeeping activities.
 For example, HR data can help you determine the cost of specific jobs within your organization (job costing) by multiplying your daily payroll rate by the number of days required to complete the job.

-Job costing = daily payroll rate x # of days to complete the job
+Job costing = daily payroll rate (or hourly average wage rate) X # of days (or hours) to complete the job

 How Human Capital Management Software Can Help

 Workforce expenses, including salaries, benefits, payroll, and related taxes, can significantly add to business costs.
 To make it easier to track these HR metrics and analyze their impact on your business' financial success, you should consider using a single platform that will give you access to critical HR metrics.